Badmus, 33, seeks N11m for urgent liver transplant

 The 33-year-old man had to undergo an emergency surgical procedure known as endoscopy, but doctors advised that his only saving grace is a liver transplant.
 The snag, however, is that the procedure will cost N11 million.

-The report was signed by Dr Hammed Ninalowo, Consultant Vascular/Interventional Radiologist and Interventional Oncology, American Board of Radiology, at the health facility, Badmus had history of hepatitis B, hepatitis B- related cirrhosis, and recurrent massive upper gastrointestinal bleeding with associated ascites.
+The report signed by Dr Hammed Ninalowo, Consultant Vascular/Interventional Radiologist and Interventional Oncology, American Board of Radiology, at the health facility, revealed that Badmus had a history of hepatitis B, hepatitis B- related cirrhosis, and recurrent massive upper gastrointestinal bleeding with associated ascites.

 According to Ninalowo, the patient is scheduled for a functioning TIPS that would have the benefit of decreasing the risk of bleeding and other complications.
 He said Badmus requires medications, transfusion of at least 4 units of red blood cells prior to intervention plus additional 2 units available for intervention.